 You can see the different effects you can make with the pearl powder.
 Both pendants have the same amount of blue color, but the pendant on the left has a lot more pearl powder.

-Note: Know that the more powder you mix in, the more likely you are to get lumps.
-Unless of course, you don’t make lumpy gravy at Thanksgiving.
+💡 Pro tip: Know that the more powder you mix in, the more likely you are to get lumps.
+Unless you don’t make lumpy gravy at Thanksgiving.
 In that case, you should be good.

 Allow the resin to cure before moving on.